Creepsy/parser_generator/README.md

 ## Creating rules for the generator
 1. ### Defining types
     Defining a type is pretty simple.
-You start with the name of the type, followed by the members in parenthesis.
+Every type definition starts with the "def" keyword.
+After that comes the name of the type, followed by the members in parenthesis.
 Every type definition must be followed by a semicolon.
     ```
-    addition(first_member:Token, second_member:Token);
+    def addition(first_member:Token, second_member:Token);
     ```
     Here "addition" would be the name of the type.
 This type would have 2 members with the names "first_member" and "second_member".